xstar97/Local2Plex/README.md

 ###
 notes:

-tvL/S and movieL/S is for the default folders where everything is stored on local and server do NOT use it declare every specific tv/movie folder as will break the script!
+tvL/S and movieL/S are for the default folders where everything is stored on local and server do NOT use it declare every specific tv/movie folder as will break the script!

 ### Log.txt